 The beans I put in a couple of weeks ago haven’t germinated and have gotten moldy.
 Are they going to germinate?

 The unfortunate answer is no. Bean seeds are notoriously quick to germinate, and their large size makes it easy to spot when that’s happening.
 Let’s troubleshoot the seed starting process.
 Here are a few reasons those seeds may have failed to germinate:

-Inadequate moisture.
 Seeds need moisture to germinate.
 That doesn’t mean you should drown your soil in water.
 Too much water can lead to rot.
 This isn’t just an issue with seeds, many plants don’t do well when they’re drowning in water.
 Waterlogged soil can lead to root rot.
 Many new plant owners actually kill their indoor houseplants this way.

-It’s too cold.
 Beans will sprout in soil that’s at least 60 degrees Fahrenheit (about 15 degrees Celcius).
 The ideal range is between 70 and 80 degrees, though.
 If you’re growing in a basement where it tends to get chilly, consider adding heating mats underneath your pots or plant trays.
 Sprouting seeds near a window?
 In the daytime, when exposed to sunlight your plants may be nice and toasty, but on cloudy days or during the evenings, the temperatures likely dip considerably.
 Although it may be tempting, NEVER use a space heater to keep your plants warm unless you’re in the room and supervising.
 Space heaters can lead to fires if left unattended.

-It’s too hot.
 Certain seeds actually prefer cooler temperatures.
 Applying heat may be hindering the process.
 Seeds like lettuce and kale, for instance, might not germinate if conditions are too hot.

-Too old.
 Properly preserved seeds can last a while in storage, but most folks simply fold down the packet and toss it wherever is convenient.
 If your seeds are over a year old and haven’t been stored in an airtight container, it’s possible they’re no longer viable.
 If you just purchased the seeds?
 It could be that you received a bad batch.
 You can try contacting the seed company to ask for a replacement.
 Buy from reputable companies to avoid getting bad quality seeds.

-Disease.
 Did you notice a small seedling only to return a day later and find the baby plant shriveled and dead?
-Damping off occurs when seedlings are exposed to a fungal disease either through contaminated soil or unsanitary garden implements and accessories.
+Damping-off occurs when seedlings are exposed to a fungal disease either through contaminated soil or unsanitary garden implements and accessories.
 Prevent this from happening by sanitizing your seed trays, pots, and tools every year.
 Purchase a sterile seed starting mix from a reputable company.

 I like to plants a few different bean varieties that mature at different times, so I always have a steady stream of beans to harvest for my dinner plate.
 Beans are pretty easy to grow, and they’re really fun to harvest.
 Finding ready-to-eat pods among the foliage is like a gardening treasure hunt!